 We use performance indicators on our cases and measures to monitor how well we meet our objectives, support operational improvement, and provide transparency.

 We publish these indicators quarterly.
-You can read our June 2019 report [1.53MB PDF]
+You can read our June 2020 report [628KB PDF].

-If you would like a Word version of any of these document please email firstname.lastname@example.org
+If you would like a Word version of any of these documents please email firstname.lastname@example.org

 International Trade Remedies Forum